webix-hub/gitbook-spreadsheet-guide/using_formulas.md

 To add a formula from the list:

 1. Select the cell where you want the formula to go.
-2. Click the “Add formula” button.
+2. Click the "Add formula" button.
 A popup window opens with a list of formulas and an input field.
 3. In the input field, start typing the name of the desired formula.
 As you type, matching formulas will appear in a drop-down list.
 4. Select the formula from the drop-down list once it appears.